damianavila/blog/posts/draft2.md

     Docutils actually introduces the roles and directives concept (that Sphinx extend) so if we want to go docutils-free, then we will need to re-implement those concepts.

 3. Does it makes sense to create a docutils alternative in Python?
-At what extend?
+How much of its functionality would need to be replicated?
+How should it be extended or enhanced?

     There is currently a nice example about an alternative implementation from the Executable Books community, but in the Javascript world: https://github.com/executablebooks/markdown-it-docutils ;-).